tulians/traffic/README.md

 -   Unzip the `Flujo-Vehicular-por-Unidades-de-Peaje-AUSA.zip` file provided by the [Buenos Aires Data](https://data.buenosaires.gob.ar/dataset/flujo-vehicular-por-unidades-de-peaje-ausa) site.
 This .zip file contains eleven .csv files.
 -   Run the `standardize.values()` function from `utils.R`.
 This function will perform certain transformations in the unzipped .csv files, and will generate a file called `traffic.csv`.
 This function takes some minutes to finish (approximately 5 minutes).
--   For details on how graphs were generated, please take a look at `README.Rmd`, and the two files under `src/`.
+-   For details on how graphs were generated, please take a look at `README.Rmd` and `src/utils.R`.

 ### Structure of the data to use